Nearby Attractions to Linn Run State Park

 Learn about some of the area businesses and things to do from Somerset County Chamber of Commerce.

 Nearby State Parks and Forests

-The “Summit” remained a public camping area until the late 1940s when it was designated a state park picnic area.
+This six-acre Laurel Summit State Park offers picnic tables, a pavilion, drinking water, and restrooms.
 This scenic area is 2,739 feet above sea level and several degrees cooler than surrounding towns.
-Laurel Summit is a carry-in/carry-out area.
-Please take all of your trash with you.
+Laurel Summit is a carry-in/carry-out area, so visitors much take all trash with them.

 Laurel Summit provides trailhead parking for Forbes State Forest’s Wolf Rocks Trail, Spruce Flats Bog, and access to many of the mountain biking and snowmobile trails in Forbes State Forest.

 High atop Laurel Ridge at close to 3,000 feet in elevation, Laurel Mountain State Park features a family-oriented downhill skiing area and beautiful views of the rolling countryside of the Ligonier Valley.

 The slopes and trails provide opportunities for skiers and snowboarders of all levels and the lodge is a cozy place to eat and enjoy the view.

 Keystone State Park

 The 1,200-acre Keystone State Park is great for day-trips and family vacations year-round.
 Camping, modern cabins, many trails, and a lake are all within walking distance, providing an ideal setting for wildlife watching or outdoor adventures.